Detecting Errors in a Quantum Network with Pauli Checks: Conclusions

 \section{Conclusions}

-We apply PCS to quantum networks and derive its analytical performance.
-PCS is a quantum computing error detection technique that requires few gates to implement and thus is a good candidate for use in networks.
-To benchmark its efficacy, we compare against BBPSSW.
+We apply PCS to quantum networks and derive its analytical performance for various setups.
+PCS is a quantum computing error detection technique that provides protection on targeted qubits and thus, generally requires fewer gates and qubits to implement than standard error detection and correction codes.
+Since quantum codes and EPPs have a correspondence, PCS is a good candidate for use in networks.
+To benchmark its efficacy, we compared against BBPSSW.
 In terms of fidelity, it outperforms BBPSSW round 1, 2, and 3 for a comparable number of input qubits and over most of the values of the initial fidelity.
-It also outperforms BBPSSW in terms of postselection rate for similar scenarios.
-We also introduce a recursive PCS scheme that scales polynomially in the required number of CNOT gates and qubits as a function of the number of recursions.
-Recursive PCS X\&Z generates a family of distance 2 codes with maximum stabilizer generator weight of 4.
+It also outperforms BBPSSW in terms of postselection rate for similar scenarios and most of the values of the initial fidelity.
+We also introduce a recursive PCS scheme.
+Recursive PCS X\&Z generates a family of distance 2 codes that are locally equivalent to CSS codes and have a maximum stabilizer generator weight of 4.

 Our results are corroborated by numerical simulations with noisy gates.
 A potential theoretical line of research is to further investigate the recursive nature of PCS.
 Additionally, PCS ancillas follow a graph state like structure.
-For later generation repeaters, the tree like loss robustness nature of PCS could prove to be useful.
+For later generation repeaters, the graph properties of PCS could prove to be useful.